ΑΡΜΟΖΩ

 CONCEPT // ONTOLOGY / AESTHETICS

-The project’s title, Harmozo, refers to the process of attunement as a category unfolding in duration, wherein final harmony emerges from the alignment of the human being with the ontological constitution of reality.
+The project’s title, Harmozo, refers to the process of attunement as a category that unfolds in time, wherein final harmony emerges from the alignment of the human being with the ontological constitution of reality.

 ONTOLOGY

-Each artwork in the series depicts a vintage television set, unique in its form, color, and all other attributes, including the sound it emits.
-Within the series, the television serves as a metaphor for the human being, while the specificity of each generated device stands in analogy to the uniqueness of each individual personality.
+Each artwork in the series depicts a vintage receiver set, unique in its form, color, and all other attributes, including the sound it emits.
+Within the series, the receiver serves as a metaphor for the human being, while the specificity of each generated device stands in analogy to the uniqueness of individual personality.

-The television receives a signal and emits both image and sound.
+The receiver receives a signal and emits both image and sound.
 In artwork’s initially generated state, both are distorted and disharmonious.
-The image appears as a sequence of broken or warped lines that flicker and continuously shift, resembling the screens of analog televisions with poor reception.
+The image appears as a sequence of broken or warped lines that flicker and continuously shift, resembling the screen of an analog receiver with poor reception.
 Through interaction, this initial state is gradually brought to a stable signal: visual noise gives way to clear lines arranged in an articulated order.
-In this way, it becomes evident that the internal system of the television is functioning - the signal is present and the apparatus is operational, yet it is not properly tuned to receive the signal clearly.
+In this way, it becomes evident that the receiver's internal system is functioning - the signal is present and the apparatus is operational, yet it is not properly tuned to receive the signal clearly.
 Once properly adjusted, the device displays a harmonized image and emits a clear, consonant chord.

 Thus, the initially generated state is only seemingly chaotic: it appears within a system that ensures its stabilization and harmonization.
-Through interaction, the user can guide the artwork toward a harmonious state, while also varying certain aspects - such as screen brightness or sound intensity.
-Interactivity is therefore a constitutive element of the project: the artwork attains its fully formed meaning only through the user’s participation in its organization, as governed by internal rules.
+Through interaction, the viewer can guide the artwork toward a harmonious state, while also modulating certain aspects - such as screen brightness or sound intensity.
+Interactivity is therefore a constitutive element of the project: the artwork attains its fully formed meaning only through the viewer’s participation in its organization, as governed by its internal rules.

-The initial state of the television corresponds to the human condition - that is, to the way in which a person finds themselves in the world: unaligned with reality, marked by disharmonious internal responses arising from such a state.
-Nevertheless, the same holds true for every individual: their internal structure is stable and properly constituted, capable of right action.
-This internal structure is revealed through the adjustment of the system so that it becomes aligned with the signal it receives - through the harmonization of human being with reality as it is.
+The initial state of the receiver corresponds to the human condition - that is, to the way in which a person finds itself in the world: unaligned with reality and marked by disharmonious internal responses arising from such a state.
+Nevertheless, the same holds true for every individual: their internal structure is stable and properly constituted, capable of proper activity.
+This internal structure is revealed through the adjustment of the system, so that it becomes aligned with the signal it receives - through the harmonization of human being with reality as it is.

 AESTHETICS

-The central visual element of each generated artwork is a vintage television set.
-The size, shape, and color of the television casing vary in each instance, depending on the hash.
+The central visual element of each generated artwork is a vintage receiver set.
+The size, shape, and color of the receiver casing vary in each instance, depending on the hash.
 Colors are derived from a predefined custom palette (the Zitchalo palette).
-Each generated television features two antennas, whose size, shape, and position are likewise determined by the hash.
-Beneath the television, a screen reflection dynamically changes in real time, corresponding to the transformations of the image on the screen.
+Each generated receiver features two antennas, whose size, shape, and position are likewise determined by the hash.
+Beneath the receiver, a screen reflection dynamically changes in real time, corresponding to the transformations of the image displayed on the screen.

 The initial state of the generated artwork is chaotic: the screen is filled with dynamic visual noise, composed of fragmented and indistinct lines.
-This initial state is divided into segments -groupings of related visual elements marked by different colors.
-Each segment is generated as a distinct visual configuration, and some may already appear as clear lines.
+This initial state is divided into segments - groupings of related visual elements marked by different colors.
+Each segment is generated as a distinct visual configuration, some of which may already appear as clear lines.
 All visual elements of the initial screen state are hash-dependent and unique to each artwork.
 As a whole, the initial screen presents a disharmonious image composed of heterogeneous visual elements.

 When, through interaction, complete clarity of all lines is achieved - thus harmonizing the entire composition - the algorithm automatically generates a static PNG image representing the completed state of the artwork.
-This harmonized state can also be achieved by “striking” the television: upon impact, the device first shakes, after which the image resolves into a harmonious configuration and a PNG is generated.
-The manner in which the television responds to the impact is determined by the hash.
+This harmonized state can also be achieved by 'tapping' the receiver: upon being tapped, the device first shakes, after which the image resolves into a harmonious configuration and a PNG is generated.
+The manner in which the receiver responds to the impact is determined by the hash.

 TEAM